 If however you simply do not have espresso and are in a jam, then use a very strong coffee brew and call it coffee chocolate pudding.

 French roast or Venetian may work.
 Just please make it strong.
 I’ve made it with regular coffee and the distinct hint of bitterness found in espresso pudding just wasn’t there.
 It’s still very good but more of a chocolate coffee pudding recipe.

 Keep in mind, espresso is not a type of coffee bean.
 Coffee makers use a variety of specific beans that when ground together produce the bitter espresso Italian love.

 Can You Use Instant Espresso in Espresso Pudding?

-In regards to Instant espresso, yes you can use that, although I have not since I have my own stovetop espresso maker that produces perfect espresso shots.
+In regards to Instant espresso, yes you can use that as well.
+It will still create a delicious espresso-infused pudding.
+Although I have not used it since I have my own stovetop espresso maker that produces perfect espresso shots.